 In the film, a white student offers her help to Malcolm X, who rudely declines.
 The scene is based on a real-life event, and Malcolm regretted it after he left the Nation of Islam.
-He said "Brother, remember the time that white college girl came into the restaurant, the one who wanted to help the [Black] Muslims and the whites get together, and I told her there wasn't a ghost of a chance and she went away crying?
+He said, "Brother, remember the time that white college girl came into the restaurant, the one who wanted to help the (Black) Muslims and the whites get together, and I told her there wasn't a ghost of a chance, and she went away crying?
 Well, I've lived to regret that incident.
-In many parts of the African continent I saw white students helping black people.
+In many parts of the African continent, I saw white students helping black people.
 Something like this kills a lot of argument.
-I did many things as a [Black] Muslim that I'm sorry for now.
-I was a zombie then, like all [Black] Muslims.
+I did many things as a (Black) Muslim that I'm sorry for now.
+I was a zombie then, like all (Black) Muslims.
 I was hypnotized, pointed in a certain direction, and told to march.
-Well, I guess a man's entitled to make a fool of himself if he's ready to pay the cost.
+Well, I guess a man's entitled to make a fool of himself, if he's ready to pay the cost.
 It cost me 12 years."

 James Baldwin's original screenplay has been published, under the title "One Day When I Was Lost."
 It begins with Malcolm X driving to the Audobon Theater, then telling his life story through flashbacks.

 The film's producer, Marvin Worth, knew Malcolm X in real life.
-Their friendship played a huge role in Worth acquiring the rights to tell Malcolm X's story in 1967, even though that took over 20 years.
+Their friendship played a huge role in Worth acquiring the rights to tell Malcolm X's story in 1967, even though it took over twenty years.
 In the meantime, Worth produced his own Oscar-nominated documentary on the subject, and commissioned numerous scripts, including one by David Mamet.
 At one point, Eddie Murphy was interested in a script.
 When Spike Lee came on board, he read all the different scripts and opted for the first one, written by James Baldwin.